norbertolimonjr/YouTube-Sentiment-Analysis/README.md

 # YouTube-Sentiment-Analysis
 Walkthrough for a Sentiment Analysis jupyter notebook of YouTube comments.

-Modifications made for more efficient data cleaning and context provided in powerpoint presentation.
+Modifications made for more efficient data cleaning and targeted sentiment analysis; context provided in powerpoint presentation.

 Collaborators:
 - Asmitha Gopal, Email: agopal@cpp.edu